 With airlines set to take off to holiday destinations again soon – like France, Spain and Italy – your upcoming holiday might be able to go ahead.
 While this may feel exciting, it’s important that you check what you’re covered for beforehand.

-To help put your mind at ease for your next trip, here’s how we’re covering our customers with their travel insurance during the outbreak.
+To help put your mind at ease for your next trip, here’s how we’re covering our customers with their travel insurance during lockdown and beyond.